 The fact is that until you know where your money is going each month you’re going to have a hard time finding money to set aside for retirement savings.

 The reason it’s so important to discover and track where your money is going each month is so that you can identify wasteful spending and reroute it toward causes that are more important to you.

 Many people find when they start tracking expenses that they are spending money in $5, $10 and $20 increments (and sometimes even more) that seems like it’s not a lot but adds up to hundreds or thousands of dollars each month.

-When my husband and I started tracking expenses in 2013, we were able to cut them down by nearly $1,000 a month – and we were making well under $100,000 per year at the time.
+When my family started tracking expenses in 2013, we were able to cut them down by nearly $1,000 a month – and we were making well under $100,000 per year at the time.

 By trimming grocery expenses, cutting back on entertainment costs and being more mindful of each purchase, we found a lot of waste in our spending.
 We were able to use what we were wasting for much more important things, such as paying off our debt.

 2. Increase Your Income if Need Be